so-rose/blext/docs/user_guides/script_extensions.md

 	There are **exactly two** differences in fields and syntax, compared to project extensions.

 	- See [Project Extensions](project_extensions.md) for more on valid fields and syntax.
-	- See [Differences w/Project Extensions / Configuration][configuration] for more on the two differences.
+	- See [Differences w/Project Extensions / Configuration][differences-wproject-extensions] for more on the two differences.

 !!! example
 	This is an example of a valid header for a script extension: